GoogleChrome/developer.chrome.com/site/en/docs/devtools/console/reference/index.md

 This section contains features that change how messages are presented in the Console.
 See [View messages][15] for a hands-on walkthrough.

-{% Aside %}
+### Copy options {: #copy-options }

-Strings are output as valid JavaScript literals by default.
-The console includes three copy options:
+The console outputs strings as valid JavaScript literals by default.
+When right-clicking, you can choose between three copy options:

 * **Copy as JavaScript literal**, which escapes appropriate special characters and wraps the string in either single quotes, double quotes, or backticks depending on the content.
 * **Copy string contents** copies the raw string contents (including new lines and other special characters) to the clipboard verbatim.
 * **Copy as JSON literal** formats the string to valid JSON.

-{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/zsubZm7Gs6NLqsgum5Tr.avif", alt="The copy options.", width="800", height="477" %}{% endAside %}
+{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/zsubZm7Gs6NLqsgum5Tr.avif", alt="The copy options.", width="800", height="477" %}

 ### Disable message grouping {: #group }